josbouten/Sculpt-O-Sound/README.md

 ==============
 The filter matrix consists of toggle switches, so you can make your own coupling between modulator and carrier filters.
 Mind you, no attenuation is done, so if you combine a lot of modulator bands with one carrier filter, the output of the filter may exceed the maximum sample value (voltage) allowed resulting in distortion.

 Matrix mode button
 ==================
 The mode toggle button lets you choose between 5 filter mappings.
 Number 4 is a linear mapping of the modulator filters against the carrier filters.
 This is the default at startup.
-Number 5 is a inverse mapping.
+Number 5 is an inverse mapping.
 Mapping 0, 1, 2, 3 are log mappings.
 All sound differently.
-And by toggling switches in the matrix you can change them.
+By toggling switches in the matrix you can change them.

 Shift L R buttons
 =================